see--/speech_recognition/README.md

 To create the whole submission file (`make_submission_on_rpi.py`) you'll need these additional packages (`pip3 install` and I got a `HTTPError` which can be solved by using the  `--default-timeout=100` flag):
 - pandas==0.22.0
 - tqdm==4.19.5
+- scipy==1.0.0 (`sudo pip3 install --default-timeout=100 --no-deps scipy`)

+Note that installing scipy will take a couple hours.
+I tried removing this dependency by using the `wave` and `struct` modules but then reading the wavs is super slow (2 hours for all test files).
 I tested it with Raspbian GNU/Linux 8 (Jessie) and Python 3.4.2.

 ## A3.)
 How To Generate the Solution